astralgarden/custom-dex/README.md

 Simple Pokédex tool made by someone with basic knowledge of HTML/CSS, mostly made as a template for me to make future projects on but I'm happy to share the code with anyone who wants it.

-### UPDATE!
-Uh somehow while i was getting this working on git all the image links broke.
-I'll figure out why that is probably tommorow. ok the image links didn't break the images are just flat?? lmao?

 ## Things Here

 ### generator.py